simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 }
 ```

-# Still having problems?
+## Still having problems?

-In almost all of my apps and for my colleagues this setup did work.
+In almost all of my projects and for the "beta tester" I annoyed with this tutorial (**toto insert people**) It did make the setup a chinch.
 If you still experience errors, here are a few options:

 - Consider using my **todo link** package for the setup, there is much less room for typos
-- Install the testing packages with the compatible versions as shown in the <tldr>TL;DR</tldr>
+- Install the testing packages with the compatible versions as shown in the <tldr-link>TL;DR</tldr-link>
-- Submit an issue, a Pull Request to the **todo**Repo or **todo**Contact me, let's make vue testing more approachable together
+- Submit an issue or a pull request to the **todo**Repo - or simply **todo**Contact me, let's make vue testing more approachable together

-# Wrap it up 🌯
+## Wrap it up 🌯

 This post shows that there is a lot involved in simply getting *started* with Vue.js tests in your Laravel App.

-Even though there are still many roadblocks from here, I am sure a simpler setup will get more people to write test.
+Even though there are still many roadblocks from here, this setup might help some folks to get started.

-Hopefully that will result in better, less error prone web applications, and I hope to have contributed at least a small amount to that.
+I hope to have contributed at least a small amount to help developing more resilient and less error prone frontends.

 So long, Cherrio 👋
 Simon